|

 Depression of the 1930s was the most severe and long lasting, it was but a

-single link the long chain of the business cycle - boom/bust, no happy medium,
+single link a long chain of business cycle boom/busts dating back to the

 The